-CX is the name of a chemotherapy combination.
-It includes the drugs:
+CX is the name of a chemotherapy combination that includes:

 It is a treatment for a number of different types of cancer.